 I get a monthly email which summarises the latest research on mindfulness which is a kind of meditation.
 Within the last year or two the size of this email has been getting bigger and bigger as more studies are done into more conditions and how they might be able to reduce or remove symptoms of illnesses.

-Some of the areas where research has already been conducted is in stress reduction, lowering blood pressure and it is even being used in schools to help pupils to focus, handle confrontation more effectively and to learn more effectively.
+Some of the areas where research has already been conducted is in stress reduction, depression, anxiety, lowering blood pressure and it is even being used in schools to help pupils to focus, handle confrontation more effectively and to learn more effectively.

 Mindfulness is another way of saying meditation.
 Meditation has been misunderstood for many years but it seems as if it is finally emerging from the associations with the 1960's and the hippy movement and about time many would say.
 Mindfulness is now being taken seriously by governments, the medical profession and academics.

 In the book The Mindful Manifesto the history of mindfulness is examined and followed all the way through to the present day and even a little into the future.
 As the links between mindfulness/meditation and spirituality have weakened it has strengthened its connection with science and now due to all the research being done it is finally taking a hold in the West.
 In the East mindfulness has been known about for hundreds of years and is common knowledge but the West is only just catching up with the rest of the world.